 This is another method used to beat drug tests.
 It is rumored to have been developed by a guy who collaborated with others on a drug privacy forum.
 It uses hair bleaching to get into the hair shaft.
 Bleaching and dying hair have been shown in one study to reduce drug residues significantly.
 In a study exploring the Influence of the cosmetic treatment of hair on drug testing., drug residues were reduced by 40 % to 60 % by one round of bleaching and dyeing.
 Here’s what you’ll need:

 - 10 days before your test, bleach, and dye your hair.
-Use a hair dye which is the same as your natural color so that it is not obvious that you may be doing this to beat a drug test.
+Use a hair dye that is the same as your natural color so that it is not obvious that you may be doing this to beat a drug test.
 The bleach and dye package you use should contain ammonia.
 It goes without saying that you should cease all drug use at this time.
 Do this to be on the safe side, though technically, drugs used from 5-7 days before the test cannot be detected.
 But they may spring a saliva test or something on you, or drugs may get in your hair by your touching it and putting it in your hair aka contamination.
 Also, drug residues will be transported from the sweat and sebum into the hair if you continue using drugs.
 So, be on the safe side and cease drug use.
 But if you slip up within the last 5 days before the test, it can’t be detected in your hair yet so you’ll be fine.

 - Now wash your hair with Nexxus Aloe Rid shampoo.